Bloomsbury Publishing

 Bloomsbury Publishing plc is a British worldwide publishing house of fiction and non-fiction.
 Bloomsbury's head office is located on Bedford Square in Bloomsbury, an area of the London Borough of Camden.
 It has a US publishing office located in New York City, an India publishing office in New Delhi, an Australian sales office in Sydney CBD, and other publishing offices in the UK, including in Oxford.
-It is listed on the London Stock Exchange.
+The company is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The company was founded in 1986 by Nigel Newton, who had previously been employed by other publishing companies.
-It was floated as a public registered company in 1994, raising £5.5 million, which was used to fund expansion of the company into paperback and children's books.
+It was floated on the London Stock Exchange with a valuation of £9 million in 1994.

 For much of its existence, Bloomsbury was a minor player in the British publishing scene.
 In 1997, Bloomsbury took a chance on publishing the Harry Potter series after it had been rejected by multiple publishers.
-That decision catapulted the company’s fortunes, as Harry Potter would go on to become the best-selling book series in history.

 A rights issue of shares in 1998 further raised £6.1 million, which was used to expand the company, in particular to found a U.S. branch.
 In 1998, Bloomsbury USA was established.
 Bloomsbury USA Books for Young Readers was established in 2002, and in 2005, Bloomsbury acquired Walker & Co, a small company dedicated to publishing nonfiction.
 The Walker brand was discontinued in 2015 and sold to Walker Publishing Company.

 Bloomsbury US

 Bloomsbury US was established in 1998 in New York, New York, as a general interest publisher of both adult and children's books.
 It is known for its high-quality fiction and non-fiction as well as its extensive academic publishing branch.

-Its notable titles have include Anthony Bourdain's global bestseller Kitchen Confidential, Jesmyn Ward's National Book Award winner Salvage the Bones, the works of 2021 Nobel Prize in Literature winner Abdulrazak Gurnah, Susanna Clark's Women's Prize for Fiction winner Piranesi, Renée Watson’s Newbery Honor Book Piecing Me Together, Martin W. Sandler's National Book Award winner 1919, and titles by renowned authors Paul Beatty, Roz Chast, Edmund White, Elif Shafak, Carol Anderson, Mark Kurlansky, Miriam Toews, Samantha Shannon, and Deborah Levy.
+Its notable titles have include Anthony Bourdain's global bestseller Kitchen Confidential, Jesmyn Ward's National Book Award winner Salvage the Bones, the works of 2021 Nobel Prize in Literature winner Abdulrazak Gurnah, Susanna Clark's Women's Prize for Fiction winner Piranesi, Renée Watson's Newbery Honor Book Piecing Me Together, Martin W. Sandler's National Book Award winner 1919, and titles by renowned authors Paul Beatty, Roz Chast, Edmund White, Elif Shafak, Carol Anderson, Mark Kurlansky, Miriam Toews, Samantha Shannon, and Deborah Levy.

 In 2021, Bloomsbury US acquired ABC-CLIO LLC, the established academic publisher of both print and digital materials, for $22.9 million.
 In 2024, Bloomsbury US finalized the asset purchase of Rowman & Littlefield, an independent academic publisher, for $83 million.
 The sale included rights to the publisher's academic imprints and associated titles, doubling the size of Bloomsbury US's Academic & Professional divisions.